F1nde/F1nde/README.md

 Worked 2023 \
 https://play.google.com/store/apps/details?id=com.noroofgames.Iconle

-Icon Puzzle is a casual puzzle mobile game where player tries to uncover the secret combination.
-I programmed the game in one and a half week while waiting the release of Slime Bubbler.
-Game's idea was to be a tech demo for puzzle side, which in case of prosimising nubmers could be expanded into bigger game using different metagame features (like gardening game).
+Icon Puzzle is a casual puzzle mobile game where the player tries to uncover the secret combination.
+I programmed the game in one and a half weeks while waiting for the release of Slime Bubbler.
+Game's idea was to be a tech demo for the puzzle side, which in case of promising numbers could be expanded into a bigger game using different metagame features (like a gardening game).

 ![iconle](https://user-images.githubusercontent.com/4212615/235475622-5edf2933-020e-42cf-af35-2d3fdda7f5bb.png)